Epilepsy & Seizures

 For decades, serologic testing was the only practical diagnostic test for toxoplasmosis.
 Molecular techniques have arisen, which greatly augment serology as an approach to diagnosing remote, recent, and ongoing toxoplasmosis infections.

 During pregnancy, molecular diagnostic tests can be conducted most usefully on amniotic fluid samples.
-One study examined the performance of 4 molecular methods for the laboratory diagnosis of congenital toxoplasmosis in amniotic fluid samples (73).
+One study examined the performance of four molecular methods for the laboratory diagnosis of congenital toxoplasmosis in amniotic fluid samples (76).
 The study found that real-time PCR assay had somewhat greater sensitivity and specificity than conventional PCR, nested PCR, and multiplex-nested PCR.
-However, all 4 of these molecular techniques performed well and were capable of contributing to the laboratory diagnosis of toxoplasmosis.
+However, all four of these molecular techniques performed well and were capable of contributing to the laboratory diagnosis of toxoplasmosis.

-Different parts of the T. gondii genome have been targeted in these assays, and studies have demonstrated that some genes may be much better candidates than others.
-For example, targeting the REP-529 gene in quantitative PCR assays for the diagnosis of T. gondii provided a higher sensitivity and, hence, better performance than targeting the B1 gene.
-Targeting B1 not only failed to detect several positive samples but also yielded a higher number of false positives (05).
+Different parts of the T gondii genome have been targeted in these assays, and studies have demonstrated that some genes may be much better candidates than others.
+For example, targeting the REP-529 gene in quantitative PCR assays for the diagnosis of T gondii provided a higher sensitivity and, hence, better performance than targeting the B1 gene.
+Targeting B1 not only failed to detect several positive samples but also yielded a higher number of false positives (06).

 Diagnosis in the newborn.
+Toxoplasmosis testing should be done on any neonate with clinical manifestations of congenital toxoplasmosis as well as neonates born to mothers with known gestational infection.
+This testing should be done regardless of maternal treatment course or results of prenatal testing of the fetus.
 Many infected newborns do not exhibit any clinical signs.
 Therefore, a thorough evaluation is mandatory for any newborn with suspected congenital toxoplasmosis.
 The workup includes serologic testing (toxoplasma-specific IgG, IgM, and IgA), PCR of peripheral blood, urine and CSF, brain imaging, complete neurologic evaluation, ophthalmological evaluation, and hearing screen.
-Serological testing should be conducted in the mother after birth as well, in consultation with a reference laboratory (60).
-Other diagnostic strategies, including colostrum (56), saliva (13), and Guthrie card (46) serology, are under investigation.
+Serological testing should be conducted in the mother after birth as well (27).
+Other diagnostic strategies, including colostrum (60), saliva (14), and Guthrie card (50) serology, are under investigation.

 Because IgM does not cross the placenta, Toxo-IgM in a newborn must be derived from the newborn itself and strongly suggests the diagnosis of congenital toxoplasmosis.
 However, a significant portion of congenitally infected infants do not have Toxo-IgM on the first day of life.
 Some of these IgM-negative newborns will become positive after the first or second weeks of life, but some never become positive.
+Neonates with congenital toxoplasmosis are more likely to be IgM negative when the mother was treated prenatally with anti-toxoplasma medication (27).
 In addition, among the infants who do have IgM antibodies on the first day of life, 20% will be negative by 1 month, and more than 50% will be negative by 3 months.
 Thus, although the detection of Toxo-IgM antibodies can be highly valuable in diagnosing congenital toxoplasmosis, these antibodies can come and go rapidly and unpredictably.
-As a result, absence of Toxo-IgM is by no means synonymous with absence of congenital toxoplasmosis (36).
+As a result, absence of Toxo-IgM is by no means synonymous with absence of congenital toxoplasmosis (40).

 Toxoplasma IgG in a newborn could be derived from an infected fetus.
 Alternatively, because IgG can cross the placenta, Toxo-IgG antibodies may be derived from the mother, and the infant may have been spared infection.
-If the infant was not infected, then the passively transferred IgG titers will progressively decrease and disappear before 1 year of age (48).
+If the infant was not infected, then the passively transferred IgG titers will progressively decrease and disappear before 1 year of age (52).
 In contrast, if the infant was infected, then that infant will continue to produce IgG antibodies.
-A positive IgG in an infant at 1 year of age is often considered the gold standard for diagnosis of congenital toxoplasmosis (49).
+A positive IgG in an infant at 1 year of age is strong evidence of congenital toxoplasmosis (53).

 Brain imaging may reveal abnormalities, such as intracranial calcifications, hydrocephalus, and encephalomalacia.
 Intracranial calcifications can be detected most readily by CT.
-In practice, ultrasound is often performed prior to CT, and the intracranial calcifications are often evident on ultrasound, as well (35).
-Calcifications usually involve the basal ganglia, periventricular regions, cerebral cortex, and subcortical white matter (26).
+In practice, ultrasound is often performed prior to CT, and the intracranial calcifications are often evident on ultrasound, as well (39).
+Calcifications usually involve the basal ganglia, periventricular regions, cerebral cortex, and subcortical white matter (30).
 Hydrocephalus is frequently observed, most often caused by an ependymitis occluding the aqueduct, thus, leading to enlarged third and lateral ventricles.
-In contrast to congenital cytomegalovirus, malformations of cortical development, such as polymicrogyria, are not typical in congenital toxoplasmosis (26).
+In contrast to congenital cytomegalovirus, malformations of cortical development, such as polymicrogyria, are not common in congenital toxoplasmosis (30).
 An eye examination, ideally performed by an ophthalmologist familiar with the disease, may reveal chorioretinitis.
 Hearing should also be tested during the neonatal period.

 • Management of congenital toxoplasmosis varies based on the timing of exposure and gestational or postnatal age at the time of diagnosis.